-- The Discovery 2014 Announcement of Opportunity (AO NNH14ZDA014O), under which the investigations to be evaluated were selected, was issued November 5, 2014 and amended January 16, 2015. - The Science Office for Mission Assessments (SOMA) at NASA Langley Research Center (LaRC) developed this Discovery 2014 AO CSR Evaluation Plan for the Science Mission Directorate (SMD) at NASA Headquarters. - This CSR Evaluation Plan has been cleared for public release by SMD, SOMA, and the Office of General Counsel (OGC). - The Discovery 2014 Program Scientist is responsible for validating all evaluation processes, responsibility assignments, assumptions, and ground rules.
+- The Discovery 2019 Announcement of Opportunity (AO NNH19ZDA010O), under which the investigations to be evaluated were selected, was issued on April 1, 2019. - The Science Office for Mission Assessments (SOMA) at NASA Langley Research Center (LaRC) developed this Discovery 2019 CSR Evaluation Plan for the Science Mission Directorate (SMD) at NASA Headquarters. - This CSR Evaluation Plan has been cleared for public release by SMD. - The Discovery 2019 Program Scientist is responsible for validating all evaluation processes, responsibility assignments, assumptions, and ground rules.